nephlm/gnosis2/docs/source/hero_creation/quests.md

 refugees.

 Freedom!
-: Lead the oppressed people Navarro to rise up and throw off the yoke of the necromancer.
+: Lead the oppressed people of Navarro to rise up and throw off the yoke of the necromancer.

 Rats in the Cellar